carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

 ## Before Your Workshop
 ### Planning your workshop
 #### Planning Checklist
-Use this list to be sure you've given time and thought to each item.
+Use this list to be sure you have given time and thought to each item.
 Not all items on this checklist are required, but all should be considered during planning.
 Details on specific recommendations are below.

 <div class="checklist">